 Affiliates may also offer a combined NL Pool and NL Waterpark Precert/Recert.
-Contact the Branch for more information!

-NEW!
 National Lifeguard Waterfront (44 hour course)

 The National Lifeguard Waterfront is a core award which builds on the skills and knowledge learned in Bronze Cross.
 Candidates are trained in lifeguard safety supervision and rescue for waterfront/beach environments.